Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

   package in the repo.
 It also returns an object with a method `stop()`, which will allow you to control when you want the recorder to stop re-routing your http requests.
+- `Recorder`: The return of `record` is going to be an instance of the `Recorder`, which has some useful functions: `stop`, `skip`, `getUniqueName`, and `newDate`. `stop` will stop the recorder from storing a copy of the HTTP requests and responses. `skip` will pause the recorder only during the test from which skip was called. `getUniqueName` allows you to get unique strings, which you can use to create unique resources, so that you can run the same set of live tests in parallel without colliding.
+And `newDate` will allow you to generate dates that don't change during playback.
 - `env`, which exposes the environment variable's object from either NodeJS or the browser (useful on isomorphic tests).
 - `delay`, which is an asynchronous function that will resolve once the given milliseconds have elapsed,